-- 1. The requester submits a certificate application. - 2.
+- 1. The requester submits a certificate application. - The application MUST contain the public key request to be certified. - The application MUST contain all the names requested to be certified. - The application MUST identify the requested type of certificate. - The application MUST be delivered using a secure and authenticated method, i. e. using the secured CA web interface or a signed email. - 2.
 The Registration Authority verifies the application.
 If the application is accepted, the RA issues a one-time authentication token to the requester.
 The token MUST be passed during a face-to-face meeting with the requester or using a message encrypted using the requester's valid personal certificate. - 3.
-The requester requests the certificate form the CA's enrollment application using the one-time authentication token for authentication. - 4.
+The requester requests the certificate from the CA's enrollment application using the onetime authentication token for authentication. - 4.
 The CA's enrollment application issues the certificate and delivers it to the requester.